calebisholaa/MMM-PictureVerse/Readme.md

 # MMM-PictureVerse

 A MagicMirror² module that displays:
-- Family photos from your Dropbox as the main display
-- Bible verses of the day (shown once per hour)
+- Bible verses of the day
-- Blink security camera feeds (shown once per hour)
+- Blink security camera feeds
+- Family photos from your Dropbox
 - Motion detection video clips from Blink cameras (shown immediately when detected)

 ## Features

-- **Family Photos**: Connect to your Dropbox account to display your family photos
+- **Hourly Sequence**: Follows a structured hourly display sequence
+  1. Verse of the day for 2 minutes
+  2. Security camera images for 2 minutes
+  3. Family photos until the end of the hour
-- **Bible Verses**: Shows a Bible verse once per hour from the Daily Verse API
+- **Bible Verses**: Shows a Bible verse at the start of each hour
-- **Security Cameras**: Displays feeds from your Blink security cameras once per hour
+- **Security Cameras**: Displays feeds from your Blink security cameras, focusing on the current hour's images
+- **Family Photos**: Shows your Dropbox photos with smooth transitions
 - **Motion Detection**: Immediately shows video clips when motion is detected by your cameras
 - **Automatic Updates**: New photos added to Dropbox appear automatically on your mirror
 - **Dynamic Scaling**: Automatically sizes images to fit your display perfectly